Network Security Threats and Solutions

 - Use RPS (Redundant power supplies) for critical devices.

-- Use backup generator systems with auto inverter technology that switches on backup power supply automatically if the main supply went down.
+- Employ backup generator systems with auto-inverter technology that automatically activate the backup power supply when the main supply fails.

-- Use monitor and alarm system at device levels.
+- Use a monitor and an alarm system at the device level.

 Environmental

-- Wherever possible keep away EMI (Electro-Magnetic Interface) devices from critical networking devices such as routers, switches, PCs, and Servers.
+- Whenever possible, keep devices that generate electromagnetic interference (EMI) away from critical networking equipment such as routers, switches, personal computers, and servers.

-- Usually, networking devices have recommended environmental parameters.
-Always maintain the room temperature and humidity level between these parameters.
+- Networking devices typically have recommended environmental parameters.
+Maintain room temperature and humidity within these specified ranges.

-- Keep the critical networking devices away from direct sunlight and heavy winds.
+- Protect critical networking devices from direct sunlight and strong air currents.

 Maintenance